DOTONESIX/Umlaut/README.md

     )
 ```

 This will push the latest changes of `ExampleModel()` to MLflow as a new model version.
-Navigate to the MLflow Tracking Server to find the latest push and associate it to the MLflow model.
+Navigate to the MLflow server where you can find details for the example "Quarterly Revenue" model.

 ### Querying models with Umlaut